Canine Science QLS Level 3

 You will study this course by distance learning, which will enable you to learn when and where you want.
 You can study from home or at work; it is completely up to you.
 All your materials will be posted or emailed to you online, whichever you choose.
 You will also receive our tutor support by email, so help is only a click away!

-At the end of this course successful learners will receive a Certificate of Achievement by ABC Awards and a Learner Unit Summary (This lists details of all the units you have completed as part of your course).
+At the end of this course successful learners will receive a Certificate of Achievement from the Quality License Scheme and a Learner Unit Summary (which lists the components the learner has completed as part of the course).

 You do not need any previous knowledge to enrol onto this course.